ClouGence/open-cdm/CONTRIBUTING.md

 1. Run `./all_build.sh` in the project root directory.
 2. Go to `clouddm-boot/boot-alone` and run `com.clougence.clouddm.boot.DmAloneLauncher` to start the backend application.
-3 .Go to `clouddm-platform/cgdm-web` and run `npm run serve` to start the frontend application.
+3. Go to `clouddm-platform/cgdm-web` and run `npm run serve` to start the frontend application.
 4. **[First Run]** Open the web page for initial setup and fill in the database and other required information.
 When you see the message **"Waiting for application restart"**, repeat Step 2.

 ## Coding Standards